-Most recent revision dated Mar 3 2011.
+Most recent revision dated Mar 3 2011, links and 21st C. notes updated Feb 5 2021.
 All links verified and updated.
 In late 2008 this material was moved from my S-100 and CP/M Web pointers page.
 Links to related projects may be on that Web page.
 Corrections to this page are appreciated. - Herb Johnson

 A number of people have worked on connecting IDE drives to Z80 processors.
 Tilmann Reh wrote a series of articles in 1995, about his Z80 plug-in IDE interface, which he called GIDE (Generic IDE).
 It's a small board of a few chips, which plugs into the Z80 40-pin socket, and which has an IDE interface.
 A series of GIDE and IDE articles were published by Tilmann from 1993 to 1995, and by others subsequently, in a small-press paper magazine called "The Computer Journal" as published by various private individuals from 1983 to 1998.
 The link is to an online archive of PDF's of the magazine by the last publisher, Bill Kibler.
 TCJ articles on GIDE are listed here.

 My part in this activity was to encourage Tilmann Reh in developing the GIDE; I was the first to suggest he add a RTC (real time clock) to it.
 I was the first to import and resell his German-produced GIDE boards into the US; and I distributed all the code he and others developed for it at that time.
 Other designs followed and others including Tilmann sold them: the details are below.

 I no longer offer GIDE kits, but I keep up with others who use the design.